Go Back Up

 Group coverage vs. individual health insurance cost

-Nearly 50% of Americans1 rely on an employer-selected group health plan for insurance coverage.
-However, many Americans purchase their own individual health policy, either because they aren’t eligible for an employer-sponsored group plan or for other reasons.
+Nearly 61% of Americans rely on an employer-selected group health plan for insurance coverage1.
+However, many Americans purchase an individual health policy because they aren’t eligible for an employer-sponsored group plan, want more choice over their healthcare, or for other reasons.

 In this article, we’ll go over the average cost of both group and individual health insurance and cover additional benefit options that can make your insurance more affordable.